rendy-it/configure-ad/README.md

 - On the next Page:
   - Double Check to make sure everything is to your liking.
   - Then select “Create”.
+  - Once completed you can click on “Go to resource”.
+  - Then you will be able to see the VM that you just created with all the information.